 Your About Us (or Meet the Team or Who We Are) page is that personal point of connection with your customers.
 Don’t treat it like an afterthought!
 We’ve got a guide on how to make a powerful About Us page and another great post with examples to give you some ideas.

 Another page that often gets overlooked—wrongly—is the Thank You page.
 Having found themselves on your Thank You page, these are highly valuable customers.
 The intent is there and you want to use that intent to gather information, build brand awareness, and ultimately, increase sales.

 Your product pages are obviously important.
 They are a vital juncture where shoppers either turn into customers or turn to find the door.
 The way to keep more of them moving toward checkout is to provide descriptions that leave no questions and photos that capture your products to their fullest.

 If you’re busy preparing for a holiday season store launch (that’s brave of you!), amp up anticipation by creating a Coming Soon page.

 Finally, with all your pages in order and your store ready for action, you’ll want to use social media to promote your holiday sales offers.
 There are plenty of channels you’ll want to take advantage of, from Facebook and Twitter to Instagram and Pinterest.

 Optimize for sales and avoid cart abandonment

-Your website is an experience.
+Think of your website as an experience.
 The better the experience, the more likely shoppers are to buy.

 What your shoppers most want is an easy and intuitive path to purchase.
-So, to boost your eCommerce sales you need to pay attention to how they navigate, what excites them, what drives them away.
+So, to boost your eCommerce sales you need to pay attention to how they navigate, what excites them, and what drives them away.

 At the end of their journey, with their cart filled to the brim, they can still just leave.
 To reduce cart abandonment, you’ve got to get rid of surprises, make the process friction-free, and keep them informed.